matroskin13/grizzly/readme.md

 ## Generate from config

-Create a file grizzly.json in your root directory
+Create file grizzly.json in your root directory

 ```json
 {